Welly Yang

-Biography
+Family and childhood

 Yang was born in New York City, the son of Tzu-Shong Yang (楊次雄) and Maysing Huang Yang (楊黃美幸).
 His parents emigrated from Taiwan in 1969.
 His father was a resident physician in UW Health University Hospital in 1967, and afterward President of "North American Taiwanese Medical Association in New York" in 1986.
 His mother returned to Taipei in 1991 to direct foreign affairs for the Democratic Progressive Party.

-Yang grew up in Great Neck, New York and graduated from the Lawrenceville School in New Jersey in 1990.
+Yang grew up in Great Neck, New York, and graduated from the Lawrenceville School in New Jersey in 1990.
 He then attended Columbia University, graduating in 1994 with honors in political science/international relations.